thespaceburrito/webdevelopment/README.md

-This repository contains the websites I buld from scratch
+This repository contains the websites I build from scratch